Brockley: History

 The name Brockley is derived from "Broca's woodland clearing", a wood where badgers are seen (broc is the Old English for badger) or Brook (Stream) by a wood (Ley).
 In the late 12th century, a small Premonstratensian house was founded there, before being transferred to Bayham (Sussex) in 1208.

 Formerly part of the county of Kent, Brockley fell into both the Metropolitan Borough of Lewisham and the Metropolitan Borough of Deptford in the County of London from 1900.
 The division was roughly around Hilly Fields, with the area to the north falling within Deptford.
 Brockley was subsequently reunified with the creation of Greater London in 1965 under the London Borough of Lewisham, which incorporated the Metropolitan Borough of Deptford.

 Brockley has its origins in a small agricultural hamlet of the same name located in the area of the "Brockley Jack" (rebuilt 1895), a large public house that today houses the Brockley Jack Theatre.
 Brockley Hall (demolished 1931) stood nearby and now gives its name to a road on a 1930s housing estate.
 Crofton Park railway station was built nearby in 1892 by the London, Chatham and Dover Railway.

-Brockley railway station opened on 6 March 1871 and is currently served by London Overground and Southern in London fare zone 2.
+Brockley railway station opened on 6 March 1871 and is currently served by London Overground's Windrush line and Southern in London fare zone 2.
 As is often the case in London, the location of the station defines the geography of the district and areas to the north and west of Brockley Station, previously considered as Hatcham, New Cross, Telegraph Hill (SE14) and St Johns (SE8), are now considered Brockley.
 Ordnance Survey maps of Brockley up to the 1940s tend to centre on the location of the Jack, the Hall, and Crofton Park railway station, but recent maps are now more centred on Brockley Station and nearby areas, such as with the electoral ward map demarcating Brockley.
 While the name Crofton Park was invented by the railway company, it was given official sanction with the naming of Crofton Park Library, a fine arts and crafts building, in 1905, and is now the name of an electoral ward to the south.